wasedaigo/grille-downloader/README.md

 ```

 ## Client Secret
-Create a service account from GoogleCloudConsole.
-You can create and download the client secret json file
+* Create a service account for GoogleDrive inside GoogleCloudConsole
+* You can create/download a client secret json file